opencolorado/.NET-Wrapper-for-CKAN-API/README.markdown

  * Show total number of packages that are available
  * Customizable welcome information, usage information and about information
 * Search for data packages by query or by tag
  * Paginated search results
+ * Filter results by tag
 * View package details including:
- *
-* Designed to present a data catalog based on a CKAN group
-* Customizable/configurable data catalog front-end
-* Home page provides:
- * Welcome message
- * Search
- * Featured packages (packages tagged with 'featured')
- * Recently updated packages
- * Top tags
-* Search screen provides:
- * Pagination
- * Tag filtering
- * Breadcrumbs for search parameters
-* Package screen provides:
  * Description
- * Resource list
+ * Resources with customizable resource actions (ex.
+View KML in Google Maps)
- * Package details
+ * Package rating (and 'rate this package')
- * Rate this package
+ * License details for each package
- * License information
+* Themeable/skinnable

-The catalog is fully configurable and it is designed to be easy to integrate with the look feel or an existing site.
+ * The catalog is fully configurable with CSS/HTML

 ## Getting Started